blarney-lang/blarney/README.md

 ## Example 8: Block RAMs

 Blarney provides [a variety of block RAM modules]() commonly supported on FPGAs.
-They are all based on the following interface.
+They are all based around the following interface.

 ```hs
 -- Block RAM interface